Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-DIY Bluebird Feeder Plans: This specially designed bluebird feeder is easy to make, and the birds learn quickly to enter the feeder to feast on live or freeze dried mealworms inside.
-Bluebirds feed primarily on insects, fruits and berries rather than seeds, and they are especially fond of mealworms.
+This specially designed bluebird feeder is easy to make, and the birds will quickly learn to enter the feeder to feast on the live or freeze-dried mealworms inside.
+Bluebirds feed primarily on insects, fruits, and berries, and they are especially fond of mealworms.
 If you want to attract bluebirds to your feeders, try offering them a feeder filled with mealworms (this feeder also works for the specially formulated and commercially available bluebird nuggets).

-Lots of birds like to eat mealworms, and this feeder is designed to keep out the larger and less desirable feeder visitors, such as starlings, sparrows, and jays from devouring all of the tasty little worms intended for the bluebirds.
-The key is the size of the entrance hole is key to keeping out the larger birds: The 1-½"-diameter holes drilled through each side of the feeder lets the bluebirds and other little birds in, but keeps the larger birds out.
+Many different types of birds like to eat mealworms, so this feeder is designed to keep out the larger and less desirable feeder visitors, such as starlings, sparrows, and jays.
+The size of the entrance hole is key to keeping out the larger birds: The 1-½"-diameter holes drilled through each side of the feeder lets in the bluebirds along with other little birds but keeps the bigger birds out.

 The Cutting List

 Cut a ¾" thick board into the following parts:

 Qty -- Description -- Size

 - 1 -- Base (part A) -- 7-½" L x 5" W